aubreypwd/zsh-plugin-newvwp/README.md

 It will attempt to create the database for you, but if it exists the install steps will fail!

+## TLD

+This also assumes you are using the `.test` TLD in it's messaging, but you can just ignore the messaging and use your TLD.

 ## Usage

 ```bash